 Volunteers cannot start their own user groups.
 User groups are created in the system by your site manager.
 If you would like to start a user group, contact your site manager.

-Standard user groups do not have a main contact or leader.
-If a site manager opts to email your user group, all members of your group will get an email.
+Standard user groups may not have a main contact or leader.
+If a site manager designates a user group leader, that leader may opt to contact you by email.
+Since user groups are private, you will not automatically know who the leader is.
+The site manager will likely be your point of cont If a site manager opts to email your user group, all members of your group will get an email.

 Note: User groups within the Service Learning Module have "SLM Leaders," typically the professor or other instructor in charge of the course.